dazanza/CareConnect/.ai/codex/codex.md

 - Related: L041

 L043:
-- Context: app/components/dashboard/DashboardContent.tsx, app/doctors/[id]/page.tsx
+- Context: app/(authenticated)/patients/[id]/page.tsx
-- Insight: Integration of calendar view with appointment list
+- Insight: Improved organization of patient details page using tabs
-- Application: Display a calendar alongside the appointment list to provide date context and selection
-- Impact: Improves date-based navigation and visualization of appointment schedules
+- Application:
+  1. Split content into logical sections (Main and Documents)
+  2. Use shadcn-ui Tabs component for better UX
+  3. Move DocumentManager to dedicated tab to reduce cognitive load
+  4. Add descriptive page header for better navigation context
+- Impact: Enhanced user experience through better content organization and reduced information overload
-- Related: L041, L042
+- Related: L040, L041

 L044:
-- Context: app/doctors/[id]/page.tsx
+- Context: app/patients/[id]/page.tsx
 - Insight: Display of assigned patients in doctor's profile
 - Application: Show a list of patients assigned to a doctor to provide an overview of their patient load
 - Impact: Facilitates better patient management and quick access to patient information from the doctor's view